 The complaint was filed in the U.S. District Court for the Southern District of Texas in June 2015.
 Plaintiffs are seeking in excess of $75,000 in damages from Tristar and the vendor who sold them the Power Pressure Cooker XL.

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in pressure cooker explosion lawsuits.
 We are handling individual litigation nationwide and currently accepting new burn injury cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you were injured by a Power Pressure Cooker XL or other similar appliance, you should contact our law firm immediately.
+Free Confidential Case Evaluation: Again, if you were injured by a Power Pressure Cooker XL or other similar device, whether or not the appliance has been recalled, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.